luogen1996/LaVIN/README.md

 ## Fine-tuning
 ### ScienceQA
 Reproduce the performance of LaVIN-7B on ScienceQA (~1.4 hours on 8x A100 (80G)).
-For 7B model, we fine-tune it on 2x A100.
+For 7B model, we fine-tune it on 2x A100 (we find that the performance will be affected by the number of GPUs.
+We are working to address this problem).

 LLaMA weights: